 SEO & Content Marketing are basically your Ram Aur Shyam.

-For instance, the data-driven insights about consumers are a boon for E-commerce platforms.
+For instance, data-driven insights about consumers are a boon for E-commerce platforms.
 This will enable you as a marketer to cash in on new e-commerce channels and also collaborate with a few new partners.

 Well, I’d saved the most important point for the last – Don’t shy away from collaborating with different brands, or even your competitor for that matter.
 Remember, the one thing this pandemic taught is, is that we’re all together in this!
-So a good idea shall see many brand-to-brand campaigns, which is unique, never-seen-before content and something that will grip the audience.
+So a good idea shall see many brand-to-brand campaigns, which are unique, never-seen-before content and something that will grip the audience.

-Look at Lay’s as a classic example.
+Look at Lays as a classic example.
 In its recent social media post, it thanked almost all the brands – just for being there for their consumers, which is us, the people!